hcarlens/NN-Topology-Post/index.md

 This example only had one hidden layer, but it would fail regardless.

 **Proof**: Either each layer is a homeomorphism, or the layer's weight matrix has determinant 0.
-If it is a homemorphism, $A$ is still surrounded by $B$, and a line can't separate them.
+If it is a homeomorphism, $A$ is still surrounded by $B$, and a line can't separate them.
 But suppose it has a determinant of 0: then the dataset gets collapsed on some axis.
 Since we're dealing with something homeomorphic to the original dataset, $A$ is surrounded by $B$, and collapsing on any axis means we will have some points of $A$ and $B$ mix and become impossible to distinguish between. ∎

 If we add a third hidden unit, the problem becomes trivial.
 The neural network learns the following representation: